CoderDojoSV/Math-Track/README.md

 Hint: it's easiest to keep a running total of the sum as you go.

+Once you finish, try solving [problem 5](https://projecteuler.net/problem=5) on your own before we keep going as a group.

 ###Problem 6

 [Link to Project Euler problem 6](https://projecteuler.net/problem=6)